-Civil Unions v.
-Marriage
+Civil Unions vs. Marriage

 A civil union is a marriage-like arrangement available in several states that has important distinctions from marriage.
 It was created to allow same-sex couples a way to publicly commit to each other without quite granting them permission to marry.
 Some states, such as Vermont, converted all civil unions to marriages after legalizing same-sex marriage.
-But in general, civil unions (and domestic partnerships, which are essentially the same) are less relevant since the U.S. Supreme Court ruled that same-sex marriage bans were unconstitutional in 2015.

 - Inheritance rights, or the right to automatically inherit from your spouse after he or she dies;